Commenting on these results, Steve Hughes, Chief Executive Coventry Building Society, said:

 2. Based on the Society’s average month end savings rate compared to the CACI market average rate for savings accounts and excluding current accounts, for the latest available data for the five months ended 31 May 2022.
 Comparative numbers have been updated to reflect a consistent basis with those used at 31 December 2021, previously disclosed number was 0.53% higher than the average market rate.

 3. A measure of customer advocacy that ranges between -100 and +100 which represents how likely a customer is to recommend our products and services.

 4. Administrative expenses, depreciation and amortisation/Average total assets.

 5. Administrative expenses, depreciation and amortisation/Total income.

-You can find out more information about these results by downloading our 2021 Year End Financial Results - news release (PDF 1MB).
+You can find out more information about these results by downloading our 2022 Interim Financial Report (PDF 3MB).